 Other research

-In other research projects nationwide, Bovaer (3NOP), seaweeds, oils and halides are also being trialled to establish their efficacy in sheep and beef animals.
-Research is also being undertaken to determine daily methane production in dairy, beef and sheep animals, in addition to the revision of methane emission factors through projects like Rumen Predict, MASTER, and METH-ABATE.
+In other research projects nationwide, Bovaer (3NOP), seaweeds, oils, and halides are also being trialed to establish their efficacy in sheep and beef animals.
+Research is also being undertaken to determine daily methane production in dairy, beef, and sheep, in addition to the revision of methane emission factors through projects like Rumen Predict, MASTER, and METH-ABATE.

 Key findings from previous research in TMR-based dairy systems include: